fufu976/user-post-like/README.md

 ```

 ### 3. sequelize migration
-* Make sure MySQL has already been installed before migration.
+* Make sure MySQL has already been installed before migration implementing.
 * If MySQL has been installed on the machine, modify the username and password in the config/config.json file.

 #### Create Database according to the config/config.json